AdamKong/spark-oauth-sample/README.md

 You also want a database (here we use mongodb) to store your tokens.
 Go to https://www.mongodb.org/ to download and install it in your local.
 Please do not forget setting environment variable (export PATH=my_mongodb_server_path/bin:$PATH in your Users/your_username/.bash_profile) so that your machine knows where to run "mongod" command to start mongodb server.

+To install this sample to your local machine, you can either use NPM (Node Package Manager):

+	~$ npm install --save spark-oauth-sample

+or download from [here](https://github.com/tropo/tropo-webapi-node/archive/master.zip), then uncompress and place it into your project folder.

-If you run into the below exception when installing (specifically for bcrypt) on mac, please follow the below steps to install higer version of GCC.
+If you run into the below exception when installing (specifically for bcrypt) by NPM on mac, please install higer version of GCC.
 This is due to that the version of GCC Apple ships are 4.2 which is ancient, and App don't ship a newer version.
 You can either install a modern GCC from somewhere like Mac Ports (which is probably simpler and quicker) or build it by yourself following the instructions at http://gcc.gnu.org/wiki/InstallingGCC.
 In this case, I used Macports to install GCC5 here.

 	cc1plus: error: unrecognized command line option "-std=gnu++0x"
 	make: *** [Release/obj.target/bcrypt_lib/src/blowfish.o] Error 1
 	gyp ERR! build error
 	gyp ERR! stack Error: `make` failed with exit code: 2

-To install this sample to your local machine, you can either use NPM (Node Package Manager):

-	~$ npm install --save spark-oauth-sample

-or download from [here](https://github.com/tropo/tropo-webapi-node/archive/master.zip), then uncompress and place it into your project folder.

 Configuration